-Use a large bowl and crumble the cornbread and dried bread into it.
+- Use a large bowl and crumble dried bread and cornbread into it.

-Pour the olive oil into a large skillet and warm over medium heat.
-Add the celery, sweet potato and onion and cook until softened about 7 – 10 minutes or so.
-Pour the onions mixture over the cornbread mix, follow with the vegetable stock and seasonings and stir until everything is well combined.
-There’s no raw eggs in this recipe so feel free to take a little nibble to see if it meets your tastes.
-We like a lot of sage in our stuffing so sometimes we’ll add a teaspoon or two more (for good measure).
+- Pour the olive oil into a large skillet and warm over medium heat.
+Add the celery, chopped sweet potato and chopped onion.
+Cook until tender about 7 – 10 minutes.
+Pour the onion mixture over the cornbread mix, follow with the vegetable stock and seasonings and stir until everything is well combined.

-Your oven may already be heated from the cornbread, but if not, fire it up to 350F.
+- Your oven may already be heated from the cornbread, preheat to 350F.